Skip to content

 Service area

-On the map, the region sits in the middle of New Hampshire's design range (about 50 pounds per square foot in the southern tier to 120-plus in the mountains).
-The fine print is elevation: CRREL TR-02-6 sets each town's value at a reference elevation and adjusts upward from there, and Monadnock towns climb.
+Keene's design ground snow load is 70 pounds per square foot, which sits in the middle of New Hampshire's range.
+Peterborough is 75, Jaffrey and Rindge are 80, against a statewide span of 50 psf on the Seacoast to 120 in the highest mountain townships.
+The fine print is elevation: CRREL TR-02-6 sets each town's value at a reference elevation and adds 2.1 psf per 100 feet above it, and Monadnock towns climb.
 A ridge site above Jaffrey or Dublin can carry a design load a full class above the village store.
-Elevated sites here should read the high snow load page even though the White Mountains are two hours north.
+Elevated sites here should read the high snow load roofing page even though the White Mountains are two hours north.

 Village rooflines built for shedding

 The region's farmhouses, capes, and mill-village colonials carry steep, honest pitches from an era that managed snow with geometry.
 Those rooflines are ideal standing seam candidates: the panels shed what the pitch starts, the concealed fasteners retire the ice dam leak path, and the look is period-correct rather than industrial.
-The system case is on the standing seam page.
+The system case is on the standing seam metal roofing page.
 One obligation follows the shedding: village sidewalks, porches, and dooryards sit close under these eaves, so retention layout is part of any honest quote; see snow guards and ice dam protection.
+Where an old roof is sound enough to keep and only failing at the details, the honest first question is metal roof repair rather than replacement.

-Costs track the statewide ranges (roughly $10 to $18 per square foot for standing seam, whole-house projects commonly $20,000 to $34,000), with old-roofline complexity as the local multiplier: dormers, ells, and porch roofs add detail work.
+Costs track the statewide picture: national guides put standing seam at roughly $8 to $39 per square foot installed and disagree by about a factor of four, with metal type driving most of it.
+Old-roofline complexity is the local multiplier, because dormers, ells, and porch roofs add detail work and add roof area a floor plan never shows.
+Rural access is rarely the cost problem out here.
 The full pricing breakdown is the NH metal roof cost guide, and everything else, from vetting in a no-license state to lifespan math, is in the New Hampshire Metal Roofing Guide.

 Nearby areas